 Monitor credit scores

 As you start to rebuild life after bankruptcy, you will need to keep an eye on your credit scores.
 This number is not always easily available.
-There are some free services that offer insight into your credit scores.
+Some free services offer insight into your credit scores.
 Some mortgage loan lenders, banks, and credit card companies will provide you with your FICO score (one of the most important types of credit scores).
 Find out if any of the existing financial resources you have offer this.
 You should not have to pay to access them.

 Check your credit scores every month or so.
 This is important if you have a repayment plan through Chapter 13 bankruptcy, too.
 When you file bankruptcy like this, you will have a repayment plan for 3 to 5 years that tracks your payments.
 You want to make sure your credit report is accurate throughout that process.
 It will impact your credit scores.